Miguel Ángel Guerrero: Leganés

 On 27 June 2016, Guerrero signed a two-year deal with the option for a third at CD Leganés, newly promoted to the top tier.
-He scored five goals from 31 appearances in his first season, helping the club retain its league status.
+He scored five goals from 31 appearances in his first season, helping the club to retain its league status.

 Olympiacos

 On 13 June 2018, Guerrero moved abroad for the first time in his career after agreeing to a three-year contract with Olympiacos FC, with a rumoured annual salary of €400,000.
 On 9 August, he scored a brace in a 4–0 home defeat of FC Luzern in the UEFA Europa League third qualifying round.

 On 30 July 2019, Guerrero scored after a solo run in the 4–0 home victory over FC Viktoria Plzeň in the second qualifying round of the UEFA Champions League.
 He repeated the feat in the same competition on 21 August, as the hosts defeated FC Krasnodar in the play-off round.

 Guerrero signed for six months with Leganés on 31 January 2020, with the deal including a €2.5 million buyout clause.